Day of Reckoning

 • Authors looking for professional feedback

-Angela Slatter (not August), Mercedes M. Yardley, Kristi DeMeester, Damien Angelica Walters, Nik Korpon, Lucy A. Snyder, Chesya Burke, and Jacklyn Dre Marceau (August only).
+Angela Slatter (November only), Mercedes M. Yardley, Kristi DeMeester, Damien Angelica Walters, Nik Korpon, Lucy A. Snyder, Chesya Burke, and Jacklyn Dre Marceau (August only).
 Richard Thomas will only be providing feedback, but not lecturing.
 Other authors and instructors will fill in as needed (such as Brian Evenson) when their schedule permits.
 Teachers will change, and we may offer this class more often as well.

 $350 per student, total.
 There are no additional discounts for past students or paying in full, since we have set rates for the instructors, with the additional amount going to support Gamut.
 All fees are payable via Paypal.
 It’s on a first come, first serve basis.
 To sign up or get more information, send an email to email@example.com.